 If your Nuk nipple is collapsing, check all components of the bottle to ensure they are clean and free of debris.

-If good, check to make sure that all components are the same Nuk brand as using different brand pieces often leads to venting issues, leakage, etc.
+If the bottle components look good, check to make sure that all components are the same Nuk brand since using different brand pieces often leads to venting issues, leakage, etc.

-If this did not solve the issue, the last step would be to grab firmly on the nipple, situating your fingers close to the valve, and pull firmly until you see the valve open up.
+If this didn’t solve the issue, the last step would be to grab firmly on the nipple, situating your fingers close to the valve, and pull firmly until you see the valve open up.